-The following policy addresses charging administrative stipends to federal grants and contracts in accordance with federal rules contained in OMB Circular A-21.
+The following addresses charging administrative stipends to federal grants and contracts in accordance with federal rules contained in OMB Uniform Guidance.
 Administrative stipends are provided to faculty as compensation for additional duties and responsibilities in accordance with institutional policy.
 The amount of administrative stipend is determined by the dean or supervisor as negotiated with the faculty member and approved by the provost.
 The amount of the administrative stipend cannot be dependent upon, nor fluctuate as a direct result of funding from federal grants and contracts.
 Administrative stipends are considered increases in annual base salary and are allowable as charges to grants as follows:

 During the period of appointment (nine or twelve month faculty appointments)